Celebrate Earth Day in Licking County

 About the program

-After enrolling in the program, you’ll be encouraged to attend a series of training workshops (see dates and descriptions below) prior to gaining access to a lending library of tools and equipment for site preparation, including seeders, backpack sprayers, and solarization materials.
-Once your plot is prepped using one of the recommended site preparation methods, you’ll have access to a supply of native seed mix to plant your own wildflower meadow for monarchs and other pollinators.
+After enrolling in the program, participants attend a series of training workshops (see event listing below) to learn how to prepare your site prior to seeding in the fall.
+Once your plot is prepped, participants gain access to a supply of native seed mix to plant their wildflower meadow for monarchs and other pollinators.

-Proper site preparation is a critically important step in the pollinator habitat creation process.
-Depending on the methodology used, site preparation typically requires several months to complete.
-We recommend prepping the sites between late spring through early fall 2025 so that the plots will be ready to be seeded in the late fall of 2025.
+Site preparation is a critically important step in the pollinator habitat creation process.
+Site preparation typically requires several months to complete, depending on the method used.
+To receive seeds, plots must be properly prepared by late fall of 2025.

 Learn from experts from The Dawes Arboretum, U.S. Fish & Wildlife & Licking Park District